thej01/moonwarmer/README.md

 # Moonwarmer
 Moonwarmer is a mass-import script for utmt built for DELTARUNE.

-**It aims to allow people who don't know how to make csx scripts to still be able to make one.**

-It is not as powerful or compatible as a tailor-made csx script, but a **simple csx script is better than no csx script.**
+Mods in Moonwarmer (or csx) format can be *combined together very easily, allowing for strong multi-mod support.*

-It also is *not a replacement for xdelta files (unfortunately).*
+However, it is *not a replacement for xdelta files due to limitations (unfortunately).*

+But most mods should be able to be converted to Moonwarmer despite those limitations.
+### Let's make DELTARUNE modding better, together!

+# NOTE: Please use Bleeding Edge version of UMT for best code merging

 # Lil recommendation (PSA)
 You should use *asset_get_index()* when refering to assets when making deltarune mods from now on (not even just Moonwarmer ones), to improve **[GM3P](https://github.com/deltamodders/GM3P)** compatability until **Watercooler** (**Moonwarmer**'s bigger sibling) releases.

 # When should I use Moonwarmer???
-Since Moonwarmer is barebones by design, Moonwarmer should only be used for specific types of mods.
+Moonwarmer should only be used for specific types of mods.

 Here are types of mods that Moonwarmer perfectly supports.